 - We ensure our staff are up-to-date and well informed through regular training courses.
 This sometimes includes overseas conferences and courses as there is very little relevant adoption-specific training in New Zealand.

 - We regularly visit the countries we work with.
 This ensures we have “on the ground” information for our families, constantly increase our knowledge and create good relationships.

-- Our Board and staff have personal experience of some aspect of adoption and many have adopted themselves from overseas.
+- Our Board and staff have personal experience of some aspect of adoption and most have adopted themselves from overseas.
 They understand the processes and the emotional turmoil.
 They can provide valuable advice and personally relate to ICANZ families.

 We provide a full service

 - We carry out all the steps of the placement and post-placement.
 This includes preparing your dossier, sending it overseas ourselves, communicating with the overseas authorities, receiving the referral for you, liaising with overseas bodies regarding the court hearing or other process, advising you of travel, helping with entry to NZ, and carrying out the post placement reports ourselves.

 - ICANZ is accredited under the Hague Convention on inter country adoption.
 Our Director and a Board member have been privileged to be invited to various Hague Convention Special Commission meetings.